openstack/releases/doc/source/stein/schedule.rst

 --------------

-The Stein-3 milestone marks feature freeze for projects following the `release:cycle-with-milestones`_ model.
+The Stein-3 milestone marks feature freeze for projects following the `release:cycle-with-rc`_ model.
 No featureful patch should be landed after this point.
 Exceptions may be granted by the project PTL.

 .. _s-rf: